richardszalay/mockhttp/README.md

 Using `When` specifies a "Backend Definition".
 Backend Definitions can be matched against multiple times and in any order, but they won't match if there are any outstanding Request Expectations present (unless `BackendDefinitionBehavior.Always` is specified).
 If no Request Expectations match, `Fallback` will be used.

 Using `Expect` specifies a "Request Expectation".
 Request Expectations match only once and in the order they were added in.
 Only once all expectations have been satisfied will Backend Definitions be evaluated.
 Calling `mockHttp.VerifyNoOutstandingExpectation()` will assert that there are no expectations that have yet to be called.
-Calling `ResetExpectations` clears the the queue of expectations.
+Calling `ResetExpectations` clears the queue of expectations.

 This pattern is heavily inspired by [AngularJS's $httpBackend](https://docs.angularjs.org/api/ngMock/service/$httpBackend)